RalphBacon/194-External-Watchdog-Timer-555-with-PCB/README.md

 The 555 is the most popular integrated circuit ever manufactured.
 As of 2003, it was estimated that 1 billion units were manufactured every year.
 And we are using it this week in this timer watchdog that power recycles your Arduino (or other µController of choice) if it hangs up.

-JLCPCB Only $2 for PCB Prototype any colour https://jlcpcb.com/ Special offer for SMT assembly.
+### JLCPCB Only $2 for PCB Prototype any colour https://jlcpcb.com/

-00:00 Welcome Back!
+Special offer for SMT assembly.

 ### List of all my videos
 (Special thanks to Michael Kurt Vogel for compiling this)